komali2/blog/content/posts/taidong-indepth-tourism/index.md

 {{< figure src="tribeplantseat4.jpg" alt="A coffee tree in the jungle." caption="They also had coffee trees growing randomly in the jungle!" >}}
 {{< figure src="tribeplantseat5.jpg" alt="Unidentified plant" caption="No idea what this is.
 Looks cool though!" >}}

-The tour guide also pointed out a stinging nettle plant, and told a story about how adults aren't allowed to hurt children that aren't their own, but they can smack them with stinging nettle, and he believed this to be an effective form of corporeal punishment.
+The tour guide also pointed out a stinging nettle plant, and told a story about how adults aren't allowed to hurt children that aren't their own, but they can smack them with stinging nettle, and he believed this to be an effective form of corporal punishment.
 Hm.

-{{< figure src="tribalselfie.jpg" alt="The tour guide taking a selfie with all of us" caption="Inevitable jungle selfie." >}}
+{{< figure src="tribeselfie.jpg" alt="The tour guide taking a selfie with all of us" caption="Inevitable jungle selfie." >}}

 After this the tour guide stuffed us in a hollow tree and told us the tribe likes hollow trees because they smack them with sticks to communicate across long distances, and also because there's often beehives inside where they can get honey.
 Our tree also had a beehive, which made me think about murder hornets, so I didn't enjoy being in the hollow tree.
 Also, he makes us listen to the tree bark, and is surprised we hear nothing.
 He says the ability to hear the tree is based on wisdom, so I guess we aren't wise.
 He says that hunters have to have very sensitive hearing in the forest.